 Leaving most families in the slum areas fearful for their lives.

 The loss of food has led to complete social collapse, women turn to street prostitution, men join gangs or become thieves, children turn to thievery or collect plastic bottles for recycling.

 MYANMAR'S POLITICAL CLIMATE

-In the last 6 months, countless organizations have left Myanmar due to the resulting instability from the coup and the COVID-19 Pandemic, many NGOs have been targeted and much humanitarian AID has been prevented entry.
+Countless organizations have left Myanmar due to the resulting instability, many NGOs have been targeted and much humanitarian AID has been prevented entry.
 With few organizations on the ground to help those in need of food, medicine, and other forms of aid, we have witnessed more desperation, starvation, crime, poverty, joblessness, and higher rates of trafficking than ever before.

 CIVIL WAR AND ECONOMIC COLLAPSE

 The sudden and complete lack of income, as well as the collapse of the Myanmar Kyat exacerbated by the COVID-19 and coup-induced economic crisis, is resulting in widespread debt defaults and exponentially growing financial pressures.

 This is leaving thousands of families at risk of trafficking and starvation.
 The overwhelming pressure and desperation to find enough food is driving many families towards seeking any income opportunities no matter the human cost.